Micro-level dynamics in hidden action situations with limited information: Introduction

 The structure of Holmstr\"om's hidden-action model can capture a multiplicity of real-world delegation relationships, for example, between employer and employee, buyer and supplier, or homeowner and contractor, and, therefore, it appears evident that it has implications for how incentive mechanisms are designed in practice \citep{Caillaud2000,Leitner2020,Bhattacharya2019}.
 However, empirical evidence supports the conjecture that the assumptions included in the hidden-action model are not necessarily in line with the characteristics of real-world decision-makers \citep{Eisenhardt1989,Hendry2002}.
 This makes it particularly dangerous to employ the outcomes of the hidden-action model in real-world settings without having substantive knowledge of the dynamics that might be triggered by violating the assumptions in the neoclassical sweet spot.
 This gap is where we place our research.
-We aim at (better) understanding the consequences of limited information about the environment and the action space in hidden-action setups and want to answer the following questions: How does \begin{enumerate*}[label=\textit{(\roman*)}] \item limited information for the principal and the agent affect individual behavior and micro-level dynamics in the context of hidden-action problems, and \item what are the macro-level patterns (e.g.., patterns in performance) that emerge from these micro-level dynamics? \end{enumerate*}
+We aim at (better) understanding the consequences of limited access to information about the environment and the action space in hidden-action setups and want to answer the following questions: How does \begin{enumerate*}[label=\textit{(\roman*)}] \item limited access to information for the principal and the agent affect individual behavior and micro-level dynamics in the context of hidden-action problems, and \item what are the macro-level patterns that emerge from these micro-level dynamics? \end{enumerate*}

-The remainder of this paper is structured as follows: Section \ref{sec:2} introduces relevant concepts of information and information access.
-In Sec. \ref{sec:models}, we present the hidden-action model (Sec. \ref{sec:holmstrom}), which we then transfer into an agent-based model following the method of agentization (Sec. \ref{sec:abm}).
-The results and a discussion are included in Sec. \ref{sec:results}, where we present the Sisyphus effect and excess effort to describe the dynamics in the principal's and the agent's sphere, respectively, and discuss the theoretical and practical implications of the results.
+The remainder of this paper is structured as follows: Section \ref{sec:2} introduces Holmstr\"om's hidden-action model and discusses related research.
+In Sec. \ref{sec:abm}, we transfer the hidden-action problem into an agent-based model following the method of agentization.
+The results and a discussion are included in Sec. \ref{sec:results}, where we present the Sisyphus effect and excess effort to describe the dynamics in the principal's and the agent's sphere, respectively, and discuss the results.
 Finally, Sec. \ref{sec:conclusion} concludes the paper.